 Roee holds a Master in Social work, and is a graduate of the Psychoanalytic Organizational Counseling and Development program. .
 Roee is a winner of the "Recanati, Cop, Rashi" award for initiating and developing the "Diurit" housing model for young women at risk together with Tali Maor.
 He's the former head of "Beit Ariel" hostel for teenage girls at risk in Jerusalem, and is the current head of therapy field in "Otot" non-profit.

-The Socio-legal Clinic for At-risk Youth and Young Adults, The Collage of Management
+The Clinic for Youth and Young Adults legal rights.

 Lital holds an MA in Organizational Development and Counseling.
 She is head of the Welfare Projects section in the "Toronto Foundation" that is supported by the Friedberg Fund.
 Through her work in the foundation, Lital promotes social agendas that aim to give young women at risk a better future, through identifying unmet needs and promoting policy change that benefit teenage girls and young women at risk from ultra-orthodox backgrounds.